What is Pranayama

 - Deep Breathing: Begin with normal breathing, preferably abdominal or yogic breathing exercise.
 Count when you inhale and count when you exhale.
 At beginning count to 4 during inhale and count to 4 during exhale.
 Later increase the duration of exhale.
 This type of pranayama reduces blood pressure.

 - Fast Breathing: It may be of many types.
 Inhaling and exhaling through both nostrils, inhaling and exhaling through one nostril while the other is closed with the finger, or inhaling though one nostril and exhaling through the other.
 Due to rapid inhalations and exhalations the carbon dioxide level in blood is reduced.

 - Viloma Breathing: “Vi” means against and “loma” means hair.
 Viloma is an interrupted breathing technique, in which you take a short pause while breathing.
 This pranayama teaches the concept of expanding the breath.
 There are three variants of this Pranayama – the inhalation is interrupted, the exhalation is interrupted and both inhalation and exhalation is interrupted

-- Bhramari Breathing: Place the index finger on the forehead and the remaining fingers to close the eyes.
+- Bhramari Breathing: Place the index finger on fore head and the remaining fingers to close the eyes.
 Inhale deeply through both nostrils.
 Exhale through the mouth by making a sound like a bee humming.